Frequently Asked Questions

 What kind of after school programs and activities are offered?

 Trivium offers activity based, enriching after school care opportunities.
-In addition, convenient before care and holiday care options not associated with Trivium are available.
-Beginning in the 2017 -18 school year, before and after care will be offered on campus.
 We also have clubs sponsored by teachers and fee based classes such as cooking, dance, martial arts, technology, etc. Since Trivium is a school created for our community, we want to make sure that we meet the needs of our families, so we are open to suggestions and requests from our families.
 If an interest exists, we’ll do our best to fulfill it.

 What is Genius Hour?